Grigore Gafencu: Political career

 Gafencu was born in Bârlad.
 He studied law and received his Ph.D. in law from the University of Bucharest.
-During World War I, he participated as a lieutenant and received the Mihai Viteazul Order for courage in battle.
+During World War I, he participated as a lieutenant and received the Order of Michael the Brave for his successful flight from Paris to Iași over Central Powers positions held by German, Ottoman and Bulgarian troops.
 After the war, he became a journalist and founded the Timpul Familiei newspaper, which was translated in French and distributed in many countries.
 At the age of 32, he became a National Peasants' Party deputy in the Romanian Chamber of Deputies (lower house of the Romanian Parliament) and was the assistant of the Minister of Foreign Affairs during the Iuliu Maniu government of 1928.

 In 1939, he became a Minister of Foreign Affairs.
 For the next two years, he tried to assure the neutrality of Romania, which was caught up between Germany and the Soviet Union.
-His efforts obtained guarantees from France and Great Britain, which were nevertheless not respected.
-After Northern Transylvania was annexed by Hungary as a result of the Second Vienna Award, and Bessarabia, Northern Bukovina, and the Hertsa region were annexed by the Soviet Union in 1940, he was sent as ambassador to Moscow, where he remained until the beginning of the war against the Soviet Union on 21 June 1941.
+His efforts obtained guarantees from France and the United Kingdom, which were nevertheless not respected.
+After Northern Transylvania was annexed by Hungary as a result of the Second Vienna Award, and Bessarabia, Northern Bukovina and the Hertsa region were annexed by the Soviet Union in 1940, he was sent as ambassador to Moscow, where he remained until the beginning of the war against the Soviet Union on 21 June 1941.
 He then settled in Geneva, Switzerland.